jszeman/chsm/doc/ch4_extended_python_codegen/extended_python_codegen.md

 }
 ```

 The issue lies in the `state_1.signals.SPACE.guards` dictionary, which contains only the key `double_space()`.
 However, the template assumes that a `""` key will always be present.

+(I included this section mainly to show how template bugs can be resolved by simply checking the console.
+There’s also some IDE support for debugging Jinja templates, such as in VSCode.)

 To resolve this, we can add an `if` statement around the signal code generator segment, like this: